Carlton Gary: Controversy

 Rose's book also links prosecutors, judges and police who worked on the case to a whites-only organization called The Big Eddy Club and traces the history of racial injustice in Columbus, including the role of the judge's family members in lynchings and other injustices in the city.

 In 2007, Gary was positively linked through DNA to the rape and murder of 40-year-old Marion Fisher.
 Marion was raped and murdered after leaving a bar in Nedrow, New York, in 1975.
 The prosecutor for Onondaga County, New York declined to charge Gary since he was already on death row and extraditing him would present an escape risk.

 Execution

 On December 1, 2009, the U.S. Supreme Court refused to hear Gary's latest appeal, clearing the way for an execution date to be set.
 On December 4, a court set a December 16 execution date for Gary.
 On December 15, the state Board of Pardons and Paroles denied a request to stay his execution.
 On December 16, only hours before the execution, the Georgia Supreme Court halted the execution to hold a hearing and determine whether DNA tests should be conducted to determine Gary's guilt or innocence.
 On February 23, 2018, a new execution date was set for March 15, 2018.

 On March 15, 2018, Carlton Gary was executed by lethal injection.
-He died at 10:33 p.m. and declined to make a final statement.
+He declined to make a final statement and died at 10:33 p.m.